Mtang000/100-Days-of-AI-Engineering./README.md

-*Daay 2 - Linear regression model with two variable and error margin.
+*Day 2 - Linear regression model with two variable and error margin.
 Its quite same model that predicts the score but now based on two variable with error margin.
 Weak point :
   Same as the first one if the the inputted values are in negative, it will heavily affect the score predicted by the model.

+*Day 3 - My first ever Torch/tensor model.
+Its functuion is nothing just it just take random data and predicts.
+Weak point :
+  Its predicts are just random because of random data inputted, i juat wanted to create a torch model, hence this is what i spend my day on.